CircuitVerse/Blog/content/posts/Naman_GSoC26_final_report.md

 Working on CircuitVerse this summer was the most rewarding stretch of building I've done.
 Organizations touched almost every layer of the app, from migrations to Pundit policies to Stimulus controllers, and getting to carry a feature that size from a Figma mockup all the way to production taught me more than any course could have.

-Thank you to my mentors for the reviews, the whole discussions, and the patience with my questions, and the whole CircuitVerse community for making it easy to keep showing up.
+Thank you to my mentors for the reviews, the discussions, and the patience with my questions, and the whole CircuitVerse community for making it easy to keep showing up.
 Every round of feedback made the feature better, and me too.

 Here's to institutions finding a proper home on CircuitVerse, and to everything that gets built on top of it next.